seqeralabs/showcase/demo/docs/001_what_is_nextflow.md

 - **Scalability**: As the number of tasks increases, manually checking individual log files becomes impractical.

-- **Real-Time Tracking**: The CLI does not offer an easy way to visualize real-time progress across multiple parallel tasks.
+- **Real-time tracking**: The CLI does not offer an easy way to visualize real-time progress across multiple parallel tasks.

 - **Aggregation**: Collecting and interpreting logs from various processes requires additional tools or scripts, complicating the workflow management.